 Microfinance or microcredit is considered the best solution to help alleviate poverty among those low-income families or help small business owners to thrive and survive.
-But the question is- does microfinance actually work and serve as a sustainable solution?
+But the question is- does microfinance actually work as a sustainable solution?
 Let’s have a brief look at it.

 For many, escaping poverty requires more resources than they have access to.
 This also applies on a countrywide level, with developing countries lacking the means of creating the infrastructure that would reduce the cost of self-sufficiency.
 The wealth divide has only grown greater, with 1.4 billion citizens of developing countries trapped in extreme poverty.
 The widespread prevalence of poverty has led to governments and other organizations proposing their own solutions.

 One such solution is microcredit, introduced between the 1980s and the turn of the century in an attempt to combat poverty in developing countries.
 Also known as microfinancing, the process works by loaning a small amount of money to someone living in a poor country in order to help them expand a small business and ultimately help their family escape poverty.
 When the loan is paid back, that money can then be cycled to more borrowers and help get more families out of poverty.

 How Did it Start?

 Let’s take a step back and look at how microfinance came to be.
 Back in the late 70s and early 80s, an economist by the name of Muhammad Yunus met a woman in Bangladesh who made stools out of bamboo and only earned two cents a day doing so.
 The rest of the money she made went to her bamboo supplier.
 Yunus believed that if this woman had a dependable source of credit, she’d be able to get herself out of her financial rut.
 This led to Yunus creating Grameen Bank in 1983.